Friday, July 1, 2016

 become the Portland-Lewiston Interurban.

 Winfield Scott Libbey was the driving force behind what became known as the "Finest Electric Railroad in All-New England", the Portland-Lewiston Interurban.
 July 2, 1914, was the date that public passenger service would begin.
-His passing, just a few weeks prior to the opening of his beloved interurban line, was felt by the members of the communities of the Auburn-Lewiston twin cities area in a very personal way.
-W. "Scott" Libbey was a well-respected man beyond the borders encircling the twin cities, and this post recites the story of this amazing man from the May 18, 1914 issue printed in the Lewiston Evening Journal.
+His passing, just a few weeks before the opening of his beloved interurban line, was felt by the members of the communities of the Auburn-Lewiston twin cities area in a very personal way.
+W. "Scott" Libbey was a well-respected man beyond the borders encircling the twin cities, and this post recites the story of this amazing man from the Monday, May 18, 1914 issue printed in the Lewiston Evening Journal.

 There will be a blog post on July 2nd to commemorate the 102nd anniversary of the official public opening of what would become the Portland-Lewiston Interurban.